neondatabase/website/content/docs/connect/connection-errors.md

 unsupported startup parameter in options: <...>
 ```

 The error occurs when using a pooled Neon connection string with startup options that are not supported by PgBouncer.
-PgBouncer allows only startup parameters it can keep track of in startup packets: `client_encoding`, `datestyle`, `timezone`, and `standard_conforming_strings`.
-See **ignore_startup_parameters**](https://www.pgbouncer.org/config.html)**, in the [PgBouncer documentation](https://www.pgbouncer.org/config.html).
-To resolve this issue, you can either remove the unsupported parameter from your connection string or use an unpooled Neon connection string.
-For more information about pooled and unpooled connections in Neon, see [Connection pooling](/docs/connect/connection-pooling).
+PgBouncer allows only startup parameters it can keep track of in startup packets.
+These include: `client_encoding`, `datestyle`, `timezone`, and `standard_conforming_strings`.
+See **ignore_startup_parameters**, in the [PgBouncer documentation](https://www.pgbouncer.org/config.html).
+To resolve this error, you can either remove the unsupported parameter from your connection string or use an unpooled Neon connection string.
+For information about pooled and unpooled connections in Neon, see [Connection pooling](/docs/connect/connection-pooling).

 <NeedHelp/>